YingLiu4203/angular-book/ch01/ch01-getting-started.md

 # Chapter 1: Getting Started

 This book is an attempt to present the "official" Angular [Tour of Hereos Tutorial](https://angular.io/tutorial) in a step-by-step easy-to-understand way.
-The book is mostly based on the [official Angular docmentation](https://angular.io/docs) and used the same MIT license.
-Most code, if not all, are directly copied from the Angular documentation web site.

-This book follows the [Angular Tour of Heroes Tutorial](https://angular.io/tutorial) to develop the "Tour of Heros" application.
-During the process, related Angular concepts are introduced.
+It is mostly based on the [official Angular docmentation](https://angular.io/docs) and used the same MIT license.
+Most code are directly copied from the Angular documentation web site.
+During the development process, related Angular concepts are introduced.

 ## 1 Introduction